molecup/mole-frontend/README.md

 ## Modules
 The project uses some additional modules.
 Please refer to the official documentations for usage examples, help, and troubleshooting

-* [Material UI](https://mui.com/material-ui/getting-started/) - Used with Emotion for graphics, layout and style
+* [Material UI](https://mui.com/material-ui/getting-started/) - Used with Emotion for graphics, layout and style managment
 * [React Router](https://reactrouter.com/en/main/start/overview) - Used for client-side routing

 ## Project structure